-AUTHOR: Judy Stainback (edited and vetted by Cheri Todd Molter; original copy transcribed by Carolina Echeverri)
+AUTHOR: Judy Stainback; Edited and vetted by Cheri Todd Molter; Interview transcribed by Carolina Echeverri

 Editor’s Note: The following interviews are documented conversations of two white women of two different generations, Lucille Ellington McManaway and her niece, Judy Ellington Stainback, who are discussing their memories of the African American woman they knew as Aunt Mary, or Mary Jane Jefferson Hilliard Baskerfield.
 It is from their point of view, and we—the readers—do not have the opportunity to learn how Mary or her family members felt about the events that were discussed.
 What we do learn is that Mary Jane Jefferson Hilliard Baskerfield was born around 1862 and, according to Lucille and Judy, had been enslaved by the Hilliards before the Emancipation Proclamation was issued by President Lincoln.
 To provide more detail about Mary’s life and a little background information about some of the people named during the interviews, I’ve done some genealogical research on Mary and her family.
 Here are the results:

 On Dec.
 26, 1883, twenty-one-year-old Mary Jane Jefferson, daughter of George and Maria Jefferson (both deceased at that time), married twenty-two-year-old Buckner Hilliard at Nutbush, North Carolina.
 Buckner’s father, G. Hilliard, had already died, but his mother, Emeline Hilliard, was alive at the time of his wedding.
 (North Carolina Marriages, 1759-1979)